ml4code/ml4code.github.io/contributing.markdown

 Contributions of new or missing publications are very welcome.
 Alternative categorization/taxonomies can also be added to the website.
 To contribute, please open a pull request [here](https://github.com/ml4code/ml4code.github.io), but first please read the instructions below.

 ## Adding a publication
 To add a publication (new or missing), create a file in the `_publications` folder.
 The name of the file should follow the structure `lastnameYEARfirstword.markdown` where `lastname` is the last name of the first author and `firstword` is the first non-punctuation word of the work's title.
 Within each file, follow the structure shown in the other files.
+Once the file is added, the work will appear in the "All Papers" section.
 <pre>
 ---
 layout: publication